isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_dev_aug.rst

 August, 2017
 ###########

-This month we have been working on a graphical front-end for BigQuery using `R Shiny <https://shiny.rstudio.com/>`_ .
+This month we have been working on a small demo application using BigQuery, with a graphical front-end built with
+`R Shiny <https://shiny.rstudio.com/>`_ .

 You can find it `here <https://isb-cgc.shinyapps.io/MutStatusSurvivalCurves/>`_.